rydmike/flex_color_scheme/README.md

 ### Example 2 Create a custom color scheme

-This example shows how you can define your own FlexSchemeData and create a FlexColorScheme based themes from it.
+This example shows how you can define your own `FlexSchemeData` and create `FlexColorScheme` based themes from it.
 A theme showcase widget shows the theme with several common Material widgets.

 The full code is not shown in the tutorial, please see the code in the package folder [flex_color_scheme/example/lib/example2](https://github.com/rydmike/flex_color_scheme/tree/master/example/lib/example2/main.dart) for the entire example.

-To make a custom scheme color, let us for simplicity define it as a const in this example.
-We just need to make a [FlexSchemeData] object with a name, description and scheme colors for the light and matching dark theme.
+To make a custom color scheme, we will for simplicity just define it as a constant in this example.
-In this example we use dark purple and deep green and matching desaturated versions in dark-mode.
+We make a `FlexSchemeData` object with a name, description and scheme colors defined with `FlexSchemeColor` for the light and matching dark scheme.
+In this example we use dark purple and deep green and matching desaturated versions for the dark scheme.

 ```dart
 const FlexSchemeData customFlexScheme = FlexSchemeData(